wonyoung-jang/fllc-scheduler-ga/README.md

 ### 1. Create a Configuration File

 Create a file named `config.ini` to define your tournament's structure.
-The configuration is split into a `[DEFAULT]` section for global settings, a `[genetic]` section for the genetic algorithm's parameters, and one `[round.*]` section for each type of activity (e.g., judging, practice, official/table).
+The configuration is split into sections for different parts of the application.

+**Team Parameters:**

+-   `num_teams`: Total number of teams in the tournament.

+**Location Parameters:**

+-   `name`: The name of the location type.
+-   `identities`: The identities for the locations.
+-   `sides`: Determines whether or not a location is a match or solo area.
+-   `teams_per_round`: How many teams are schedule for this location type per round.

+**Round Parameters:**

+-   `round_type`: Type of round.
+Must be `Judging`, `Practice`, or `Table`.
+-   `rounds_per_team`: How many times each team must participate in this type of round.
+-   `teams_per_round`: The number of teams involved in a single instance of this round (e.g., `1` for judging, `2` for a match).
+-   `times`: A list of comma separated start times for the tournament.
+-   `start_time`: The time of the very first slot for this round type (`HH:MM` 24-hour format).
+-   `stop_time`: The time of the latest stop time for the last slot (`HH:MM` 24-hour format).
+-   `duration_minutes`: The duration of a single round in minutes.
+-   `location`: The location type determined by the `name` of the location associated with this round.

+**Fitness Parameters:**

+-   `weight_mean`: Mean weight - The average fitness of all teams.
+-   `weight_variation`: Variation weight - How much the teams can vary in fitness.
+-   `weight_range`: Range weight - How far apart the best and worst teams are.

 **Genetic Parameters:**